pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

     from typing import Type

 1.4 Distributed training setup.
-As we mentioned, FSDP uses both data and model parallelism, which requires a distributed training environment.
 Here we use two helper functions to initialize the processes for distributed training,  and then to clean up after training completion.
 In this tutorial, we are going to use torch elastic, using `torchrun <https://pytorch.org/docs/stable/elastic/run.html>`__ , which will set the worker RANK and WORLD_SIZE automatically for us.

 .. code-block:: python